Tackling your company’s scariest monster: churnBy Alayna Moxness

 Hang on, because these numbers are about to get even better.
 Companies who sell three or more products to their customers have an 80% increased retention rate.

 We recently talked about how to provide digital marketing reports to prove your agency’s ROI.
 Digital marketing reporting shows the customer how you are delivering results.
 After all, small businesses often don’t have large budgets.
 They have to prioritize their spending on sure-fire, result-driven business needs.
 The small business you are serving will churn if they do not see their investment paying off.

 Our findings back this up: we found that with regular and thorough reports, client retention increases by 38%.
 Companies thrive on feedback, and this increased retention proves it.

-Google My Business Insight reports are additional reporting tools that can boost your customer relationships.
+Google Business Profile Insight reports are additional reporting tools that can boost your customer relationships.
 The more proof of performance you have, the better off you will be.
-Results from the churn study conclude that businesses who are provided an Executive Report and a Google My Business Insight report have a 47% reduction in churn.
-With that in mind, your company should encourage Google My Business authorization.
+Results from the churn study conclude that businesses who are provided an Executive Report and a Google Business Profile Insight report have a 47% reduction in churn.
+With that in mind, your company should encourage Google Business Profile authorization.

 Stephanie’s revealing study provides great insight to help your company scare away the churn monster.
 Here are a few key tactics to remember:

 - Gain the trust of your customers by mastering your industry and becoming the trusted local expert.